Robust Estimation of Average Treatment Effects from Panel Data: Real Data Example: Long-term Effects of Tsunami on GDP

 We will now illustrate the applicability of the proposed ATE estimator in a practical scenario of investigating the long term effects of the ``\textit{2004 Indian Ocean Tsunami}" \cite{Tsunami} on the per capita GDP of the most severely affected countries.
 The tsunami of 2004 that originated in the Indian Ocean severely affected the surrounding countries causing damage to innumerable lives and properties.
 We want to estimate the effects of this natural calamity on the per capita GDP of the five severely hit countries which are Indonesia, India, Thailand, Maldives and Sri Lanka.
 For this purpose, we collect the data on per capita GDP (in US \$) from \url{https://www.macrotrends.net/countries/ranking/gdp-per capita}, over period 1981--2004 as the pre-treatment period and from 2005 to 2019 as the post-treatment period.
 As for the control group, it is natural to consider the same data for the countries which were not affected by the hazard.
 For our study, the countries in the control group are Portugal, Iceland, Israel, Netherlands, Brazil, USA, Japan, Ethiopia, Switzerland, Tunisia, Bangladesh, Pakistan, Philippines and Egypt, covering a wide range of economic conditions.

 Based on some preliminary analyses, the logarithm of the per capita GDP of countries in the control group is taken as the covariate while the response is considered to be the logarithm of the per capita GDP of each of the affected (treated) countries.
 Then, we estimate the ATE of the Tsunami based on these data via the proposed Mean-MDPDE, Median-MDPDE and also using other existing ATE estimators; the resulting ATE estimates are reported in Table \ref{TAB:data_ATE}.
-Note that, these results can be viewed as a long-term effects of Tsunami since they are computed summarizing the effects from 5 years in the post-treatment period.
+Note that, these results can be viewed as a long-term effects of Tsunami since they are computed summarizing the effects from 5 years in the post-treatment period. {\cbl The values of optimum $\alpha$ obtained by the moving block bootstrap method, as described in Section \ref{SEC:Sel_alpha}, and the corresponding Mean and Median-MDPDEs are also reported in the same Table \ref{TAB:data_ATE}. }